 Resale...
 THE Destination for Holiday Shopping

-St. Clair Shores, MI —NARTS, The Assocation of Resale Professionals, predicts a substantial increase in holiday sales for the resale industry this year based on current trends.
-Even during a healthy economy, as consumers continue to monitor their spending, the resale industry attracts new customers and suppliers in record numbers.
-NARTS members reported significant increases in both sales and incoming inventory last year as consumers kept a tight rein on their spending and searched for sources of extra income.
+St. Clair Shores, MI —NARTS, The Association of Resale Professionals, predicts an increase in holiday sales for the resale industry this year based on current trends.
+Even during a healthy economy, as consumers continue to be aware of their spending, the resale industry attracts new customers and suppliers in record numbers.

-According to a CyberSurvey of NARTS members, 56.1% of shops surveyed have experienced an increase in holiday sales.
-Increases of approximately 42% over the previous year were reported with 26.4% seeing an increase in the sale of items purchased as gifts.
-Of those surveyed, 64.9% attribute the increase to Social Media marketing with 47.4%, from the same group, attributing it to word of mouth advertising by avid resalers who proudly share their joy every time they spend less for more!
+NARTS attributes the increase to Social Media marketing and word of mouth advertising by avid resalers who proudly share their joy every time they spend less for more!
 The resale industry grows and thrives... shining with promise!

 Savvy shoppers see resale as their best shopping secret.
 The industry has a diversity of stores offering something for all consumer pocketbooks and tastes.
 Shoppers find interesting, quality gifts at a fraction of the price they would pay at a regular store, even on sale... and that helps them enjoy Happy Holidays—Resale Style!.
 The attraction to resale is twofold: you can give something unique and save a lot of money.
-American consumers may still be experiencing uneasiness when it comes to their purchase decisions this holiday season, but smart shoppers can easily give everyone on their list twice as much, and still have money left over, when shopping resale without sacrificing excellence.
+Some consumers may still be experiencing uneasiness when it comes to their purchase decisions this holiday season, but smart shoppers can easily give everyone on their list twice as much, and still have money left over, when shopping resale without sacrificing excellence.
 They will also find items with their original price tags still attached.
 People get things home and don't like them as well as they did in the store or never find the perfect match for that garment or a place for home decor items they just had to have—it happens more frequently than one would expect.